• Skip to main content

 • Promotes healthy skin, reduces blemishes

 For this Tabbouleh, I used California Yuzu Rice Vinegar to give it a zingy taste.
-The addition of the Greek peperocini and the Meyer Lemon Olive Oil also add to the flavor.
-Don't worry if you cannot find these specific ingredients; just use regular olive oil and vinegar.
-Keep the lemon zest though, so you can get the tantalizing lemony flavor.
+The addition of the Greek peperoncini and the Meyer Lemon Olive Oil also add to the flavor.
+Don't worry if you cannot find these specific ingredients; use regular olive oil and vinegar.
+Keep the lemon zest so that you can get the tantalizing lemony flavor.

 Tantalizing Tabbouleh with a Lemony Twist 5